fb pixel

 What if you have to return back home because of COVID?

 Closed borders, lockdowns, and face masks: many expats make the choice to return to their home country because of COVID.
 Countries across the world addressed to different rules and regulations to contain the virus.
-The measures in the Netherlands constantly change with press conference held every 2 weeks.
+The measures in the Netherlands constantly change with press conferences held every 2 weeks.

 We understand that as an expat, you may be returning home with a fear of closed borders and flight bans.
 How does this continue now that you are in your home country?
-What about your work, insurance, and residence permit?!
+What about your work, insurance, and residence permit?

 Your stay and duration